Hot and cold Therapy

 Hot and Cold Therapy used for which Conditions:

 There are various situations when heat and ice therapy is effective.
 The application of cold compress works for bruised or swollen areas and reduces inflammation around the tendons and joints.
 Therefore, cold therapy works best for impact injuries, such as blows and knocks.
-Heat therapy is suitable for chronic pain conditions on the lower back or shoulders.
+Heat therapy is suitable for chronic pain conditions in the lower back or shoulders.

 Who shouldn’t have Hot and Cold Therapy?